jugstalt/LuceneServerNET/README.md

 # LuceneServerNET

-A REST Server on top of Lucene.NET

 [German](./README_de.md)

+Note: This project is still at a very early stage of development.
+There may be even more major conversions of the interface.

+## A REST Server on top of Lucene.NET

 LuceneServer provides a REST interface, with the search indexes based on [Apache Lucene.
 NET](https://github.com/apache/lucenenet).
 The source code is fully implemented in *Dotnet Core* (C#) The REST interface can be addressed via simple GET/POST request.